 At ARU, mental health is just as important as physical health.
-I have received excellent support from ARU during tough times and wanted to highlight some of the support services that are available to you as a student.
+I have received excellent support from the University during tough times and wanted to highlight some of the support services that are available to you as a student.

 Wellbeing services

-The Counselling and Wellbeing service offers confidential support with a fully qualified counsellor/mental health adviser.
+The Counselling and Wellbeing service offers confidential support with a fully qualified counsellor/Mental Health Adviser.
 They also offer a daily drop-in service.
-Due to Covid-19, these sessions are currently via telephone or zoom and pre-booked by emailing [email protected].

-The aim of the wellbeing peers is to focus on students in halls, and on speaking to all students to get ideas for events and activities.
-They'll then set up evening activities for all students to be able to relax, socialise, meet new students and de-stress from course work or other pressures.
+ARU's Peer Wellbeing Mentors support students in halls, and speak to all students to get ideas for events and activities.
+They'll then set up evening activities for all students to be able to relax, socialise, make new friends, and de-stress from course work or other pressures.

 As I am a Residential Assistant (RA) for the Residential Services Team in ARU, I work closely with peer mentors when I am duty.
 They go around the halls with RAs on shift, spending an hour completing a patrol and accessing communal areas and kitchens to promote events, or get ideas for other activities that students would like to happen.